farrukhehsan90/admin-client-assignment/README.md

 ### Functionality

 admin can login with above credentails from there he can create clients so initally that client will be in unauthorised state .
 When client login first time he needs to enter Full Name and company name after success he will be in pending state.
 Admin will be notify that client wants your approvel for login when admin will approve that client will be in authorised state and can do his work.
 If admin reject his request he will be on login screen.

+### warning

+Please do not run it concurrently it will cause some bugs.